Cold Weather Camping: Tips for Staying Warm this Winter

 6. Keep clothes inside your sleeping bag

 Put your clothes for the next day in your sleeping bag with you to keep them warm before you put them on in the morning.
-This way you don’t have to start your day by pulling on freezing cold layers.
+This way you don’t have to start your day by pulling on freezing cold layers!

 7. Try a sleeping bag liner

-A sleeping bag liner extends the life of your sleeping bag by protecting it from wear and tear and it also helps to keep you warm on extra chilly nights.
-It’s a good product to have for any camping or backpacking trip but it’s especially handy when camping in winter.
+A sleeping bag liner extends the life of your sleeping bag by protecting it from wear and tear.
+Liners also help to keep you warm on extra chilly nights.

 Look for a liner that is lightweight and packable with an added warmth of 10-15 degrees F.